This ride has it all. A historic ghost town, railroad history, primitive high alpine singletrack and a fantastic descent.

 From here, look for the Alpine Tunnel trail sign.
 You'll now be on the Tunnel Lake Trail

 singletrack.
-Ride east for about 2 miles then look for a trail sign for the Continental Divide Trail to your left and take this trail.
+Ride west for about 2 miles then look for a trail sign for the Continental Divide Trail to your left and take this trail.
 The next 1/2 climbs steeply up to the saddle where you'll come to another signed trail junction.
 Take a ride to stay on the CDT.

 If you feel like you have the energy and time, you can stay straight on this trail (Alpine Tunnel Connector